ibraheem15/100-Days-of-DevOps-KodeKloud/Day 4/README.md

 for example; chmod a+x /path/to/your/script.sh = chmod 755 /path/to/your/script.sh

+### Only Execution Permission
+Giving only execution permission without read permission will not work because the system needs to read the file to execute it.
+Therefore, at least read permission is required along with execution permission.
+However, binary file needs only execution permission.

 ## Use Cases:
 - **Least Privilege Principle**: By disabling files and directories from being executed by unauthorized users, you minimize the risk of accidental or malicious execution of scripts that could compromise system security.
 - **Preventing Accidental Execution**: Restricting execution permissions can prevent users from accidentally running scripts that they do not fully understand, which could lead to unintended consequences.